Dialetto, ma Quanto Dialetto? Transcribing and Evaluating Dialects on a Continuum: Discussion

 \subsection{Evaluating Dialects as a Continuum}

 In \autoref{fig:maps}, we observe that for Italian dialects, the evaluation results stand in a continuum that bears similarity to the map of dialect similarity relations.
 Furthermore, even when one restricts the examined samples to Tuscan varieties, we observe in \autoref{table:s2t_summary_chrf} and \autoref{table:s2t_summary_bleu} that there is still a disparity that extends the further away one is from the highest performing sites.
-Our results highlight the need for work in dialect evaluation to take into account the continuous nature of dialects that may exhibit even within dialects that might fall under the same category.
-While prior work has made important headway in individually evaluating non-standard varieties as as separate categories and highlighting the performance disparity when compared against the standard, regional variation also exhibits within non-standard varieties such as AAVE \citep{jones-2015-aave-variation}.
+Our results highlight the need for work in dialect evaluation to take into account the continuous nature of dialects that may exhibit even within dialects often perceived as falling under the same ``category''.

+While prior work \citep{kantharuban-etal-2023-quantifying} has made important headway in individually evaluating non-standard varieties as separate categories and highlighting the performance disparity when compared against the standard, regional variation also exhibits within non-standard varieties such as AAVE \citep{jones-2015-aave-variation}.
 Our results suggest that performance prediction in AAVE would arguably also exhibit regional differences, potentially patterning based on how similar the regional varieties are to standard English (e.g. in urban sites), although empirical work is needed to confirm this hypothesis.
 Importantly, our findings highlight that an evaluation of dialects that is insufficiently balanced geographically therefore carries the risk of overly optimistic views towards model performance at geographically marginal sites, which in turn may lead to social harm towards the subgroups which speak it.